 During the 1980s, numbers of refugees from Sudan increased after the civil war in the south and refugees fled to Ethiopia, Kenya and Uganda were Southern Sudanese people.

 The numbers reached high percentage compared with the refugees that fled during the liberation war of Eritrea.
-See Numbers of Eritrean - Ethiopian Refugees in Sudan
+See the Numbers of Eritrean - Ethiopian Refugees in Sudan for more details.

 However, out of those Eri-ethio refugees, 2,000 people from Eritrea and Ethiopia fled to Israel after the border conflict to acquire residence state, but not refuge status.